dariakoshkina/bestsellingbooksproj/README.md

 # Bestselling Books data

-This dataset was compiled for the Bestselling Books Project: books.dariakoshkina.com
+This dataset was compiled for the Bestselling Books Project: books.dariakoshkina.com by Daria Koshkina and Yixuan Li

 # List of attributes:<br/>